 Online Study Options

-Online license exam prep courses focus on subjects such as gathering and using information and basic investigative techniques.
-These courses prepare students to take the licensing exam and are often required in order to obtain a license in the state in which the student resides.
+Online license exam prep courses, which focus specifically on preparing students for the licensure exam, are also available.
+They focus on subjects such as gathering and using information and basic investigative techniques.
+They are often required in order to obtain a license in the state in which the student resides.

 On-Campus Study Options

 On-campus courses and degree programs are also available in private investigation, criminal justice, or police science.
 Criminal justice and police science degree programs often offer courses that provide the background necessary for a career as a private investigator.
 General course topics include:

 Most states require that private investigators be licensed, with specific licensing requirements varying from state to state.
 Many states require private investigators to be a certain age, have a combination of education and work experience, pass a criminal background check, and pass a written examination.
 Private investigators who wish to carry guns or other weapons may have to obtain additional licenses.

 The U.S. Bureau of Labor Statistics (BLS) reported average salaries for private detectives and investigators in May 2018.
 The mean annual salary for this profession was $56,810.
 The highest-paid private investigators worked for electric power generation, transmission and distribution companies, making a mean annual wage of $100,560.
 Private investigators working for local governments made an average of $60,290.
 The BLS anticipates an 8% increase in jobs for private investigators from 2018-2028, largely due to concerns about Internet threats, data protection, and property safeguarding.

 To get ready for the private investigator licensure exam and for future career success, it can be helpful to complete an online educational program covering topics related to criminal justice and the legal system.